pratibha-chaudhary/pratibha-github.io/README.md

 # pratibha-github.io
-platform for selling and buying faucets
+This website platform for selling and buying faucets using Codeigniter v3.1